 In those cases where the possible outflow of economic resource as a result of present obligations is considered improbable or remote, or the amount to be provided for cannot be measured reliably, no liability is recognized in the consolidated financial statements.
-Similarly, possible inflows of economic benefits to the Group that do not yet meet the recognized in the financial statements.
+Similarly, possible inflows of economic benefits to the Group that do not yet meet the recognizing of an asset are considered contingent assets, hence, are not recognized in the financial statements.
 On the other hand, any reimbursement that the Group can be virtually certain to collect from a third party with respect to the obligation is recognized as a separate asset not exceeding the amount of the related provision.